argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 5) `expand_columns`

-Lastly, we use [`ExpandColumns`](https://distilabel.argilla.io/dev/components-gallery/steps/expandcolumns/) to move the previous column of positive to different lines, repeating the `anchor` and `negative` columns in the process:
+Lastly, we use [`ExpandColumns`](https://distilabel.argilla.io/dev/components-gallery/steps/expandcolumns/) to move the previous column of positive to different lines.
+As a result, each `positive` query will occupy a separate line, while the `anchor` and `negative` columns will be replicated to match the expanded positive queries.
+This data manipulation will yield a dataset with the ideal structure for fine-tuning:

 ```python
 expand_columns = ExpandColumns(columns=["positive"])